elven-js/elvenjs-website/src/docs/getting-started.md

 You can check the demo examples linked on the homepage.

-If you work with a frontend framework for which no tools support the Elrond blockchain, you can also use the Elven.js tools, installing them as a dependency and then importing from it.
+If you work with a frontend framework for which no tools support the MultiversX blockchain, you can also use the Elven.js tools, installing them as a dependency and then importing from it.

 ```bash
 npm install elven.js --save